Nozbe/WatermelonDB/docs-website/docs/docs/Components.md

 ### Reactive optional relations

-Suppose the comment author is optional.
+Continuing the above example, suppose the comment author is optional.
 If the comment has no author, the `comment.author_id` must be null.
 If `comment.author_id` has a value, the author record it refers to must be stored in the database, otherwise `withObservables` will throw an error that the record was not found.

 ### Reactive counters